icewolfz/jiMUD/docs/preferences.md

 - `Directions to send` the # of directions to send between delays
 - `Load in Memory` load mapper in to memory and only access disk on load and window/client close, try if slow or have large amounts of memory. **Requires restart on windows**, **WARNING _if the client or OS crash all in memory data will be lost and not saved to disk_**
 - `Save period` how often to flush to disk when using load in memory option
+- `Persistent` causes the mapper window to remain in memory to help speed up load times on future uses, note this setting only has effect if mapper is not enabled

 ## Chat
 Controls what is captured into the chat window